m3n99/Multimedia-Adaptive-bitrate-streaming-webserver/README.md

     </bode>
 </html>

-# Note: I uplode only to mifist file to see how it is, and if try to run the program it work.
+# Note: 1_ I uplode only two mainfest files to show hot it looks like, and if you try to run the program it work.
+2_ you have to download M4BOX tool also PSCP if you want to make a docker image and uploade your file on server.